The California School of Professional Psychology

 Tell guard at booth you're visiting Alliant.

-Walk under green awning at north end of visitor parking.
+Walk under green awning at north end of visitor parking and continue up the path.

-Turn left up a few steps at the south end of the building.
+Turn left up a short flight of just a few stairs at the south end of the building

-turn right at the end of the hallway
+Walk straight ahead and turn right at the end of the hallway.
+Room 101/103 is immediately on your right.

 If you know people who want to receive the ASTD-LA Organization Development invitations to monthly events, please have them subscribe by sending a message to email@example.com.